 NEWARK, NJ — Champions are not born, they are made.
-Baptized by fire and forged through time with hard work and dedication — and for Don Bosco Prep the juice was worth the squeeze.
+Baptized by fire and forged through time — and for Don Bosco Prep the juice was worth the squeeze.

 Liam McLinksey scored twice before Tyler Sedlak provided the empty-netter in the final seconds to seal it as top-seeded Don Bosco Prep, No. 1 in The Hockey Night in Boston Top 10, finally laid claim to its first-ever state title with a 3-1 victory over No. 2 and defending champion Delbarton in the final of the NJSIAA Non-Public state championships at Prudential Center in Newark.

 For Don Bosco Prep, after falling to its nemesis each of the last two seasons, the third time was the charm and certainly worth the wait as players and coaches alike soaked it all in together, forever immortalized as state champions.
 The Ramsey school had previously gone 0-for-4 in state-finals.

 “This one’s for everyone who came before us,” said McLinskey, whose second goal of the game, just nine seconds after Delbarton tied it, proved to be the game-winner.
 “You’ve got to give credit to Delbarton — they do it year after year — but this one’s for us, for my brother, my cousin two years ago, for guys like Mickey (Burns) and Johnny (Campomenosi) — it feels great.”